 My guess is no.

-Well just picture the world with him in it, all of those people not losing children, all those people living their lives, all the sorrow prevented in their deaths, and while it might be true the murder victims lose their life and that their families suffer greatly, this is playing out on an infinitesimally smaller scale than the reverse situation.
-Maybe you don’t think it would be moral to kill 20 innocents to prevent the Holocaust, but hopefully you can still agree it would have been better that only 20 died from the Nazi’s efforts, especially if you are not the one making the decision.
+Well, just picture the world with him in it, all of those people not losing children, all those people living their lives, all the sorrow prevented in their deaths, and while it might be true the murder victims lose their lives and that their families suffer greatly, this is playing out on an infinitesimally smaller scale than the reverse situation.
+Maybe you don’t think it would be moral to kill 20 innocents to prevent the Holocaust, but hopefully, you can still agree it would have been better that only 20 died from the Nazi’s efforts.